What is the Otherfaith?

 ‘Other People’, at its simplest, refers to the practitioners of the Otherfaith – similar to how ‘Christian’ is the word used by those practicing Christianity.
 One becomes an Other Person when they dedicate themselves ritualistically to the gods of the tradition.
 As the Otherfaith is not an exclusive religion, it is expected and encouraged that Other People will participate in other religious traditions and practices.

-Worshipers of our gods can call themselves an Other Person, one of the Other People, and/or a follower of the Otherfaith.
+Practitioners may call themselves an Other Person, one of the Other People, or a follower of the Otherfaith.
 All are correct.
-Specific labels like ‘devotee of the Ophelia’ have more restrictions and who and how they are used.

 The Other People revere a group of gods known as the Four+ Gods.
 Four deities originally revealed themselves to Aine Llewellyn, the founder of the Otherfaith, earning them the moniker ‘the Four Gods’.
 Eventually, four more deities revealed themselves to the Other People (beginning in late 2013 and ending in 2016).
 The latter quartet of deities were syncretic forms of the elder four, however, so the title of ‘the Four Gods’ remained.